seongsukim-ml/QHFlow/README.md

   - **QH9Stable SPLIT**: `random`, `size_ood`
   - **QH9Dynamic SPLIT**: `geometry`, `mol`

-To use these checkpoints, specify the path in the `continune_ckpt` parameter when running inference or prediction commands. `${ROOT}` is the path of this repository or the parent path of the checkpoints directory.
+To use these checkpoints, specify the path in the `ckpt` parameter when running inference or prediction commands. `${ROOT}` is the path of this repository or the parent path of the checkpoints directory.

 ## Usage